daler/blender-for-3d-printing/manual/interface/selection.rst

       out of it*) and the lamp (*the dot surrounded by dotted lines*) and delete them.

-    The camera and lamp are used for rendering images -- we don't need them for 3D printing work.

     .. figure:: /images/camera.png
         :width: 150px